gvwilson/fiction/in-heck/index.md

-I'd be stuck at home otherwise, and, well, everybody had the same chili I did, and that's gonna be—what?
+I'd be stuck at home otherwise, and, well, everybody had the same chili I did."
-Do you need to sneeze or somethin'?"

-Maddy let go of his hand and reached up to wipe her eyes.
+Maddy let go of his hand.
 "Do you ever take *anything* seriously?" she asked.

 Gumption shrugged,